elizabethnewman/hessQuik/paper/paper.md

 ![Average time over $10$ trials to compute the Hessian with respect to the input features with variable number of input and output features.
 Each row corresponds to a number of input features, $n_0$, each column corresponds to a number of output features, $n_{\ell}$, and color represents the amount of time to compute. \label{fig:vector}](img/hessQuik_timing_vector.png){ width=80% }

 # Conclusions
-`hessQuik` is a simple, user-friendly repository for computing second-order derivatives of models constructed via composition of functions.
+`hessQuik` is a simple, user-friendly repository for computing second-order derivatives of models constructed via composition of functions with respect to their inputs.
 This PyTorch package includes many popular built-in layers, tutorial repositories, reproducibile experiments, and unit testing for ease of use.
 The implementation scales well in time with the various input and output feature dimensions and performance is accelerated on GPUs, notably faster than automatic-differentiation-based second-order derivative computations.
 We hope the accessibility and efficiency of this package will encourage researchers to use and contribute to `hessQuik` in the future.

 # Acknowledgements
 The development of `hessQuik` was supported in part by the US National Science Foundation under Grant Number 1751636, the Air Force Office of Scientific Research Award FA9550-20-1-0372, and the US DOE Office of Advanced Scientific Computing Research Field Work Proposal 20-023231.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the funding agencies.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the funding agencies.

 # References